-In recent years technology has been changing the ethos of supporting young learners through their understanding of the subject and developing their skill in line with the needs to the community and modern technologies with investment in modern manufacturing methods and the used to CAD/CAM.
-This includes investment in a laser cutter, CNC milling machine, lathe and now our capabilities include 3D printing.
-Students have been introduced to the notion of presenting their work in booklets which helps our staff team to support whole school initiatives on habits of mind, marking and feedback for progression in line with or above expectation.
+In recent years technology has been changing the ethos of supporting young learners through their understanding of the subject, by developing their skills in line with the needs of the community and modern technologies with investment in modern manufacturing methods and the use of CAD/CAM.
+This includes investment in a laser cutter, CNC milling machine, lathe and 3D printing.
+Students present their work in booklets which helps our staff team to support whole school initiatives, including marking and feedback for progression in line with or above expectation.
 Students are also encouraged to link their working into a STEM approach (Science Technology Engineering and Maths) as linking with other subjects in a cross curricular way helps students broaden understanding and application of knowledge in practical situations.

 |Mr J Purchall||Head of Design Technology|

 In Year 7 students are taught the health and safety rules of the workshops.
 They develop their designing skills and learn how to present their ideas on paper using isometric projection and adding tone and colour to enhance drawings.
 Students design and make a key ring and design and make an acrylic fridge magnet using the computer controlled laser cutter.
 Students also make a product in wood and complete a written project, and learn how to produce a set of production instructions.

 In Year 8 students design and make a mechanical toy, a board game while extending their capability with the use of CAD adding components designed and cut using the laser cutter.
 They also design and make cast pewter products learning about batch production and the use of moulds.
 Some students will also complete a project looking a simple electronics and soldering.
 These projects build on the skills learnt in Year 7.
 Homeworks are designed to reinforce understanding.